Julia-Wagner/PipeTracker/README.md

 **Django AllAuth** was used to implement user authentication.
 The package ensures secure user registration and login.
 Role-based access control ensures that only a superuser has access to the admin panel.
 Other roles like *plumbers*, *warehouse employees*, etc. are planned for future versions of the application.
 However, these additional roles are not necessary for the first release.

+## **Defensive Design**

+I used a defensive design approach building this project.
+User input is validated and error messages provide feedback to the user.
+Users that are not logged in are redirected to the *Login* page if they try to access restricted content.
+When trying to delete data, a confirm page is always used before actually deleting the content.
+Custom error pages were implemented to stay consistent with the application design, depending on whether the user is logged in, they include links to the *Dashboard* or the *Login/Registration* pages.

 # **Deployment**

 Here is the [link to the deployed project](https://pipetracker-96d1f7c7a4dc.herokuapp.com/).